repnz/gamekid/docs/CPU.md

 ### Why make this?

-CPU documentation for the GameKid project -
+CPU documentation for the gamekid project -
 CPU manual for GameBoy is pretty bad,
 So writing a good manual will make the development of an Emulator, Debugger, Disassembler, Assembler easier.